Cassini-UVIS/users_guide/_sources/02_pds_data_structure.md

 :::{figure-md} fig:pds-windowed-data
 <img src="figures/fig_2.6.*" alt="PDS data for windowed data.">

-An example of PDS data corresponding to the example offered in diagram 2.
-3.
+An example of PDS data corresponding to the example offered in {numref}`fig:example-windows`.
 :::

 Matrix elements outside the windows contain null values (-1).